-WELCOME TO A LIFE OF "ROUGHING IT SMOOTHLY"
+WELCOME TO A LIFE OF "ROUGHING IT SMOOTHLY":

-Tiffin Motor Homes - Made To Move You
+Tiffin Motor Homes - Made to Move You

-Tiffin Motor

-Homes is excited

-that you have

-entered the world

-of motorhome

-travel and we

-believe that you

-and your family

-will enjoy this way

-of life for years to

-come.
-Your Tiffin-

-built motorhome provides many of the comforts of home while allowing you to travel freely as you choose.
+Tiffin Motorhomes is excited that you have entered the world of motorhome travel, and we believe that you and your family will enjoy this way of life for years to come.
+Your Tiffinbuilt motorhome provides many of the comforts of home while allowing you to travel freely as you choose.

 However, before heading out on the open roads, make yourself familiar with this owner's manual to learn more about the operations of your motorhome.
-Also, work with your dealer to learn as much as possible about the functionality and features of your coach.

-In addition, remember, "wherever you go, we go."
+Also, work with your dealer to learn as much as possible about the functionality and features of your motorhome in addition, remember, "Wherever you go, we go."

-ABOUT THIS MANUAL
+ABOUT THIS MANUAL: